xhad/react-uptown/README.md

 Example.prototype.stats = function () {}
 ```

-That makes the basic structure of an Uptown state object.
-All Uptown state files should include these methods as matter of naming convention.
+That is the basic structure of an Uptown state object.
+All Uptown state files should include these methods as a matter of naming convention.
 Use prototyping instead es6 class strucuture for performance.

-### 5. We can know fill in the content of the uptown state file.
+### 5. You can now fill in the content of the uptown state file.

 **uptown/example.js**
 ```javascript